YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

 ![](Stability-of-School-Academic-Performance_files/figure-markdown_github/unnamed-chunk-3-2.png)

 Our analysis reveals that one factor stands out prominently in the data, explaining almost 40% of the variance in the original database.
 To simplify the interpretation of the loading scores on this first component, we also applied a Varimax rotation.
-This is a widely used technique in factor analysis that maximizes the variance of the squared loadings of each variable on a given component, while minimizing the cross-factor correlations.

 ``` r
 rawLoadings_matrix <- pca_ses$rotation[, 1:2] %*% diag(pca_ses$sdev[1:2])